Course-Hero-3/MotivateMe/mm-api/README.md

 1) npm install --save express@next morgan cors nodemon
 2) npm install --save bcrypt colors dotenv pg
 3) npm install --save jsonwebtoken
-(you could do all the top 3 steps in 1 step but up to you)
+4) npm install regex                (THIS ONE IS NEW 7/21/22 - KIAN) (you could do all the top 3 steps in 1 step but up to you)

-4) psql -f motivateme.sql
+5) psql -f motivateme.sql
     a) then click enter (to clear the database and start over if you want)

-5) npm run dev
+6) npm run dev

 also:
 .env should look SOMETHING LIKE...